Mostafathereal/Mostafathereal/README.md

 ### Hi there 👋

+I'm Mostafa, a Software Engineering Student, Computer Vision enthusias, and ML hobbyist.

+- 🔭 Currently working on a speed estimation challenge preented by comma.ai
+- 🌱 Learning embedded AI and computer vision on the Nvidia Jetson Xavier NX
+- 👯 I’m looking to collaborate on computer vision systems for autonomous robotics applications
+-  ⚡ Fun fact: Sun Conures are my favourite species of bird
+- 📫 Feel free to reach me at <reachmostafa.m@gmail.com>

 <!--
 **Mostafathereal/Mostafathereal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.